Bertelsmann The Ownership Question Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old individuals and women.
+• Intro of appealing plans for old individuals and females.

-• Introduction of complimentary card of membership to use bundle of special offer to its devoted clients.
+• Introduction of complimentary card of subscription to use plan of special deal to its devoted clients.

-Building of local center for training especially to train local personnel.
+Structure of local center for training especially to train regional staff.